svenvanhees/First-Junior-Backend-Project/README.md

 ```
 ## Step 4: Database Migration and Seeding

 After the database information is set in the .env file and the application key is generated.
 You can now start to migrate using the following commands.
+Make sure to have your database running.
 ```bash
 php artisan migrate
 ```